marcoag-ros2gbp/iceoryx-release/iceoryx_examples/waitset/README.md

  4. `ice_waitset_individual`: A list of subscribers where every subscriber is handled differently.

- 5. `ice_waitset_sync`: We use the WaitSet to trigger a cyclic call which should execute an algorithm every 100ms.
+ 5. `ice_waitset_timer_driven_execution`: We use the WaitSet to trigger a cyclic call which should execute an algorithm every 1 s.

  6. `ice_waitset_trigger`: We create our own class which can be attached to a WaitSet to signal states and events.